MateuszUav/PlanningToolbox/README.md

-# PlanningToolbox

-# MVP requirments:

-Here's a clear and actionable **project plan** for the "Niezbędnik Ucznia" (Student Toolkit) system, written from the perspective of a professional software engineer.
+Here's a revised and professional **project plan** for an **Athlete Toolkit** application, refactored from the original "Niezbędnik Ucznia" idea.

 ---

 ## 🎯 **MVP Goal**
-Create a desktop application with:
+Build a desktop application that allows athletes to:
-- User login & registration
-- Editable class schedule (plan lekcji)
-- Gradebook (dziennik ocen)
+- Log and track workouts and nutrition
-- Basic performance statistics
+- Monitor performance statistics
-- Export functionality (PDF or CSV)
+- Export training logs and stats
-- Persistent, encrypted user data via ORM
+- Register securely and store personal performance data encrypted
+- Access it all through a clean GUI interface

 ---